 - 1. The total amount of construction waste produced at the construction site. - 2.
-The amounts of all waste fractions, the company name of the respective receiver(s) and their intended treatment form.
+The amounts of all waste fractions, the company name of the respective receiver(s) and their intended treatment form. - 3.
+Calculation of material recovery degree based on the bullets above.

+If the building is mainly constructed of modules/prefabricated building module elements with finished or nearly finished interior surfaces produced in a factory, then the factory must in addition comply with the requirement level on a yearly basis or be accounted for as a part of the total waste calculation.
+Prefabricated concrete elements do not need to be included.

-- 3. Calculation of material recovery degree based on the bullets above. - If parts of the building are constructed as a module/prefabricated element, the waste generated in the factory must in addition comply with the requirement on a yearly basis. - Receivers can be both treatment facilities that carry out material recovery or receivers of waste fractions that sort and distribute it to relevant treatment facilities.
-A company that only transports construction waste is not regarded as a receiver. - The waste management plan for the project must be delivered before the construction starts at the construction site. - Report from the waste management company in accordance with the bullets 1-3 in the requirement.
+Receivers can be both treatment facilities that carry out material recovery or receivers of waste fractions that sort and distribute it to relevant treatment facilities.
+A company that only transports construction waste is not regarded as a receiver.

+Sweden: Non-hazardous wood that is sorted separately on the building site and in factories of modules/prefabricated elements can be calculated as prepared for reuse, recycling or other material recovery even if the intended use is incineration.
+Please see section 7.1.4.1 in the chapter "Alignment with the EU Taxonomy" for details on the interpretation of EU Taxonomy.

+- \boxtimes The waste management plan for the project must be delivered before the construction starts at the construction site. - Report from the waste management company in accordance with the bullets 1-3 in the requirement.